Dictionary » Positive Words » Stately – Meaning, Definition, Synonyms and Antonyms

 1. What does “stately” mean?

 “Stately” means grand, dignified, or impressive in a way that commands respect.
-It often refers to buildings, events, or people that convey a sense of importance and elegance.
+It often describes buildings, events, or people with an air of importance and refined presence.

 2. Can “stately” describe a person?

-Yes, a person can be described as “stately” if they carry themselves with dignity, grace, and an impressive bearing that commands respect or admiration.
+Yes.
+A person can be described as “stately” when they carry themselves with grace and dignity, showing an impressive bearing or calm authority.

 3. Is “stately” always positive?